Mika (singer): 2007–2008: Life in Cartoon Motion

-In 2007, things took off for Mika.
-His single "Grace Kelly" was released by Universal Music for digital download on 8 January 2007.
+On 8 January 2007, Mika released the song "Grace Kelly" for digital download through Casablanca Records, as the lead single from his then upcoming debut studio album.
 On 19 January 2007, he appeared on Later... with Jools Holland, and on The Friday Night Project.
 That same month, Mika was voted the top of the BBC News website's Sound of 2007 poll.
-"Grace Kelly" reached number one on the UK Singles Chart on 21 January 2007, and stayed at number one for five weeks.

-The single featured on his debut album, Life in Cartoon Motion, which was released on 5 February 2007.
-The album went straight to number one in the UK and 11 other countries, and brought comparisons with artists such as Freddie Mercury, Scissor Sisters, Elton John, Prince, Robbie Williams and David Bowie.
-The song "Grace Kelly", in fact, references Mercury in the lyrics: "I try to be like Grace Kelly/But all her looks were too sad/So I tried a little Freddie/I've gone identity mad."
-The album went on to sell more than 8.3 million copies worldwide and rack up 2.8 billion streams.
+"Grace Kelly" reached number one on the UK Singles Chart on 21 January 2007, and stayed at the top-spot for five weeks.
+His debut album, Life in Cartoon Motion, was released on 5 February 2007, and debuted at number one on the UK Albums Chart, while topping the charts in eleven other countries.
+He earned a UK chart double for the week of 11 February 2007, as "Grace Kelly" placed at number one on the UK singles chart, while Life in Cartoon Motion debuted at number one on the UK albums chart.
+(Note: Attributed to the Official Charts Company's UK Singles Chart dated 11 February 2007, and UK Albums Chart dated 11 February 2007.)
+Musically, the album brought comparisons to artists such as Freddie Mercury, Scissor Sisters, Elton John, Prince, Robbie Williams and David Bowie.
+"Grace Kelly" references Mercury in the lyrics: "I try to be like Grace Kelly/But all her looks were too sad/So I tried a little Freddie/I've gone identity mad."
+The album went on to sell more than 8 million copies worldwide.

 Life in Cartoon Motion has a coming of age theme and deals with Mika's transition from childhood to the present, though he has stated that not all of the songs are autobiographical.
-His songs often deal with difficult topics.
-For instance, in "Big Girl (You Are Beautiful)", the theme of larger women suffering from discrimination is explored.
+The album addresses difficult topics, such as on the song "Big Girl (You Are Beautiful)", which explores the theme of larger women suffering from discrimination.
 Mika has said that the fact that his mother was a big woman, and that he had seen the prejudices against her, helped him to write the song.
-In another example of dealing with more difficult subject matter, in the song "Billy Brown", Mika writes about a man who is married to a woman and has an affair with another man.
+On the song "Billy Brown", Mika writes about a man who is married to a woman, but has an affair with another man.